tgianko/deemon/README.md

  1. Tutorial for the acquisition and analysis of dynamic traces is [here](docs/TRACE_ACQUISITION.md)
  2. Tutorial to use our deep modeling framework is [here](docs/DEEP_MODELING.md)
+ 3. A complete documentation of all the involved tools [here](./docs/TOOLCHAIN_ELEMENTS.md)

 # Quick start